-With an International career developing new rice varieties Dr Phoudalay is well respected as an agricultural researcher and advisor with global agricultural experts.
-After graduating from the National University with a degree in Agriculture she studied her M.Sc and PhD in Kiev.
-Returning to Laos she worked on developing new rice varieties that supported the livelihood of smallholder farmers.
-Dr Phoudalay established Thasano Station (a Rice and Seed Multiplication Research Centre) where she conducts training sessions for farmers.
-She is a very respected member of the Lao Women’s Union.
-In 2008, she was a founding member and advisor for the Lotus Educational Fund Ltd. From selecting the first intake of Lotus girls to opening Thasano station for Lotus workshops Dr Phoudalay is a valuable role model for all Lao women and girls.
+With an international career spanning many decades, Dr Phoudalay is highly respected as an Agricultural researcher and advisor.
+Graduating from the National University with a degree in Agriculture, she then studied a M.Sc and PhD in Kiev.
+Returning to Laos she developed new rice varieties that supported the livelihood of small farmers.
+Later, she established Thasano Station, where she conducts trials of new varieties and runs training sessions for farmers.
+As a very respected member of the Lao Women’s Union, we are privileged to have her as a founding member and honorary advisor to our project.

-Cathy trained as a speech language therapist, maintaining a private practice for many years and now actively volunteering her skills in local schools.
-It was no surprise that Cathy was keen to help establish Lotus in 2008.
-She had strong family ties to Laos with her late uncle Dr. John Schiller being the Australian Government advisor on rice farming to Laos for many years.
+Cathy has a personal connection to Laos through her late uncle Dr. John Schiller and a habit of always volunteering her skills as a speech therapist in school; it was no surprise that Cathy was keen to help establish Lotus in 2008.
 These connections proved vital in helping us establish within the correct cultural context.
-Currently based in Australia, Cathy oversees the legal operations of Lotus.
-Cathy is currently working on the establishment of the Lotus scholarship progam for both academic and vocational pathways.
+Currently based in Australia, Cathy oversees the many operational tasks of Lotus.
+A particular project that is close to her heart is the establishment of the Lotus scholarship program for both academic and vocational pathways.

-Julia started her career as a classroom teacher in the USA and has since worked in international schools as an elementary teacher, a curriculum coordinator and working as a school principal in Italy, Bangladesh, England and Singapore.
+Julia’s career as a teacher spans several continents and culminated with her working as a school principal in Italy, Bangladesh, England and Singapore.
 She has also spent time volunteering as a director in a local school in Nepal.
-She serves as a team member in schools for the New England Association of Schools and Colleges (NEASC) and for IB/PYP authorizations in international schools.
-At the moment, she is a trustee for an international school in London and works in a local primary school with children on building social-emotional capacities as a wellbeing practitioner.
-Service has been an central component in both her personal and professional life.
-She is enthusiastically supporting a rural school in Cambodia with curriculum, strategic planning and teaching and learning strategies, and in giving educational and life skills’ opportunities for girls in Laos via the Lotus Foundation.
+Service has been a central component in both her personal and professional life.
+She enthusiastically supports a rural school in Cambodia with curriculum, strategic planning and teaching and learning strategies, and in giving educational and life skills’ opportunities for girls in Laos via the Lotus Foundation.

 Dr. Lester Burgess

 Professor Lester Burgess AM is one of Australia’s most distinguished Plant Pathologists.
-He is a former Dean of the Faculty of Agriculture at the University of Sydney and has held adjunct professorships at the University of Pennsylvania and Kansas state University in the USA.
-Professor Burgess is a recipient of the Crawford Foundation’s highest award – The Crawford Medal – for his contribution to agricultural development in South East Asia and in 2003 the Government of Vietnam awarded him a national medal for Contributions to Rural development.
-The Australasian Plant Pathology Society created him a Fellow in 1999 and have named the annual “Lester Burgess Awards” in his honour.
+A former Dean of the Faculty of Agriculture at the University of Sydney and has held adjunct professorships at the University of Pennsylvania and Kansas State University in the USA.
+He is a recipient of the Crawford Foundation’s highest award – The Crawford Medal – for his contribution to agricultural development in SE Asia, and in 2003, the government of Vietnam awarded him a national medal for contributions to rural development.
+In 1999, the Australasian Plant Pathology Society created the annual “Lester Burgess Awards” in his honour.
 On Australia Day, 2019 he was appointed as a Member of The Order of Australia (AM) for significant service to international agricultural research in the areas of plant pathology and biosecurity.

 Dr. Tamara JACKSON

-With a background in agriculture Tamara has undertaken applied research in the context of agriculture and food security both in Australia and overseas.
-She has postgraduate qualifications in applied hydrology and research management.
-Her PhD research explored water use efficiency, energy consumption and greenhouse gas emission relationships for different irrigation systems.
-In 2009 Tamara was awarded the NPSI/IAL Travel Fellowship, which allowed her to visit Turkey, Israel, the UK and the USA to discuss current research on energy and water trade-offs in agriculture.
+Tamara Jackson With a background in agriculture, Tamara has undertaken applied research in the context of agriculture and food security both in Australia and overseas.
 Tamara is a consultant on the Lotus scholarship programme, developing the selection criteria and her young family personally funding the Lotus agricultural scholarship at the University of Savannakhet, Lao PDR.
 She is committed to supporting the role of women in agriculture and bringing change to the lives of women living in rural poverty.

 Dr Denise NESBITT

-Denise studied medicine at the University of NSW before returning to her home town of Newcastle to work in local hospitals and general practice.
-Recognising a need for a female gynaecologist in the area, Denise then undertook specialist training in obstetrics and gynaecology.
+Denise studied medicine at the University of NSW and returned home to Newcastle, recognising a need for a female gynaecologist in the area.
+Denise then undertook specialist training in obstetrics and gynaecology.
 Before moving to private practice, Denise spent 12 months in Darwin working in indigenous health, including developing the initial stages of the specialist gynaecology clinics now serving remote communities in the Northern Territory.
-With the establishment of obstetric services at Newcastle Private Hospital, Denise offers the option of a female fertility specialist and obstetrician in the region.
-She provides patients with continuing care from conception through pregnancy to the delivery of their baby.
+Denise generously gives her time, resources each year as she is an active presenter in our Life Skills workshops delivering sessions to both the girls and the mothers in the village.